 Of course, if you have a little extra energy you can amp up the drink by adding a garnish of pineapple, fresh mint, maybe a cherry.
 My favorite garnish is a splash of Angostura bitters, a nice note that I picked up from my local cocktail bar.
 The cinnamon and spice set off the sweet, creamy juice and rum.

-If you want to make it really easy on yourself, just pour out a little bit of juice, and add four shots of rum, you have a whole bottle of piña colada, to drink whenever you like.
+If you want to make it really easy on yourself, make a whole bottle at once.
+Pour out a little juice to make room, and add four shots of rum directly to the bottle.
+Refrigerate, and ta-da: you have a whole bottle of piña colada to drink whenever you like.

 → Find Pineapple Coconut Juice: L&A at Langers